AncientNLP/potnia/paper.md

     # Continue with machine learning tasks...
     ```
+-->

-    For instance, Potnia’s functionality is being used as part of a larger project aimed at deciphering Linear A. We are using Potnia to convert Romanized transliterations of Linear B tablets into Unicode datasets, and will extend this capability to Linear A. The resulting datasets will be used to train language-specific models for tasks such as text generation and masked language modeling.
+Potnia’s functionality is being used as part of a larger project aimed at deciphering Linear A. We are using Potnia to convert Romanized transliterations of Linear B tablets into Unicode datasets, and will extend this capability to Linear A. The resulting datasets will be used to train language-specific models for tasks such as text generation and masked language modeling.
 Future models developed using this library will be released for public use, supporting downstream tasks such as decipherment, textual restoration, and palaeographic analysis.

 # Availability